 These widely-accepted metrics are key to setting baseline CSM performance scores to improve upon going forward.
 As importantly, these indicators can help prove the value of CSMs to your C-suite, create better mid-market customer experiences, and ultimately, increase your revenue.

 Prove It To Me!

 We know customer success drives growth because our CSMs have been doing it for nearly 20 years.

-In another instance, we teamed up with Cisco to improve their Adopt & Expand Partner Program.
+For example, we teamed up with Cisco to improve their Adopt & Expand Partner Program.
 This involved ServiceSource CSMs working directly with Cisco partners to add value to those relationships and, as can be seen in the chart below, led to much higher customer engagement, usage, and renewal rates.

-For example, a global telecommunications client of ServiceSource’s enjoyed a 64% uptick in product adoption over just the first year of implementing our customer success solution.
+In another instance, a global telecommunications client of ServiceSource’s enjoyed a 64% uptick in product adoption over just the first year of implementing our customer success solution.